 Public sources include Medicare, TRICARE, Medicaid/SCHIP, and other public hospital/physician coverage.
 State-specific program participation in non-comprehensive coverage was also identified but is not considered health insurance for the purpose of this survey.

 Medicare

-Medicare coverage variables (MCARE31, MCARE42, MCARE53 and MCARE02) and the edited versions of these variables (MCARE31X, MCARE42X, MCARE53X and MCARE02X) were constructed similarly to the month-to-month Medicare variables (see section 2.6.6.1).
+Medicare coverage variables (MCARE31, MCARE42, MCARE53 and MCARE04) and the edited versions of these variables (MCARE31X, MCARE42X, MCARE53X and MCARE04X) were constructed similarly to the month-by-month Medicare variables.

 Medicaid/SCHIP and Other Public Hospital/Physician Coverage